Reopening reverses course in Texas and Florida as coronavirus cases spike

 “If you don’t have interventions in place, you are going to go right back and possibly be worse off.
 People are tired and bored and want to move on.
 But this is going to last until we have a vaccine,” she said.

-John Henderson, CEO of the Texas Organization of Rural and Community Hospitals, said much of the rural part of the state has so far been spared the worst of the virus, with infections centered on prisons, meat packing plants and nursing homes.
+John Henderson, CEO of the Texas Organization of Rural and Community Hospitals, said much of the rural part of the state has so far been spared the worst of the virus, with infections centered around prisons, meat packing plants and nursing homes.

 But he knows that may soon change, straining staff and equipment, including ventilators.